 (b) The Agency shall post on the Agency's website a list of all registered recyclers.

-(c) Beginning in program year 2019, no person may act as a recycler of residential CEDs for a manufacturer's e-waste program unless the recycler is registered with the Agency as required under this Section.
+(c) Beginning in program year 2019, no person may act as a recycler of CEDs from covered entities for a manufacturer's e-waste program unless the recycler is registered with the Agency as required under this Section.

 (d) Beginning in program year 2019, recyclers must, as a part of their annual registration, certify compliance with all of the following requirements:

-(1) Recyclers must comply with federal, State, and local laws and regulations, including federal and State minimum wage laws, specifically relevant to the handling, processing, and recycling of residential CEDs and must have proper authorization by all appropriate governing authorities to perform the handling, processing, and recycling.
+(1) Recyclers must comply with federal, State, and local laws and regulations, including federal and State minimum wage laws, specifically relevant to the handling, processing, and recycling of CEDs from covered entities and must have proper authorization by all appropriate governing authorities to perform the handling, processing, and recycling.

 (2) Recyclers must implement the appropriate measures to safeguard occupational and environmental health and safety, through the following: